API Reference

 openingSize | String | Portion that opened new position |

-realizedPnl | String | PnL realized from the closing portion |
+realizedPnl | String | PnL realized on this fill, including funding settled on the pre-existing position; excludes trading fees |

 fee | String | Trading fee charged |